awsdocs/amazon-redshift-developer-guide/doc_source/cross-database_console.md

 1. Enable access to the query editor with the appropriate permissions\.
 For more information, see [Querying a database using the query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the *Amazon Redshift Cluster Management Guide*\.

-1. On the navigation menu, choose **EDITOR**, then connect to a database in your cluster\.
+1. On the navigation menu, choose **Query editor**, then connect to a database in your cluster\.

    When you connect to the query editor for the first time, Amazon Redshift shows the resources for the connected database by default\.